 - Requesting the Court authorize a distribution and close the estate.

 Probate can be a complex and time consuming process, especially if you are not familiar with the California Probate Rules and the Local Rules of Court.
-The average time a probate takes in California is 16 to 18 months.
+The quickest probate would be about a year.
+The average is about 18 months.
 An experienced attorney representing you can greatly impact the number of months or years the probate process can take, and assist you in navigating the Court system.

 Get Help From An Experienced Probate Lawyer